DaiSugi01/Queens-game/README.md

 1. Select the number of players
 2. Enter user names
 3. Choose the queen randomly
-4. The queen choose the command
+4. The queen chooses the command
-5. Targets written in the command will be chosen randomly
+5. Targets described in the command will be chosen randomly
 6. Execute(Obey) the command

 <div align="center">